-If this note is not received by the end of interval the following school day, the student will receive a lunchtime detention.
+If this note or e-mail (d.blackbourn@santcamaria.school.nz) is not received by the end of interval the following school day, the student will receive a lunchtime detention.
 If lateness persists, parents / caregivers will be contacted and students will be given an after school detention on Tuesday or Thursday from 3.20-4.20pm.
+A meeting may be requested by the dean to address consistent lateness.